 Have you ever thought of buying a property to rent it out?
-If not – here´s your chance to think about it.
-Germany has an unusually generous system for Buy-to-Let properties!
+If not – here's your chance to think about it.
+Germany has an unusually generous system for buy-to-let properties!

 As a result, investing in rental houses can be as attractive as buying one for your own use in Germany.
-We calculate a typical annual rate of return on the order of 5 percent of the house price if you hold a property for 10 years.
+The return on your the capital you invested investment (IRR) is under reasonable assumptions about 12% in the first 10-15 yers.

 This is of course a simplified calculation – our customers can get a detailed spreadsheet to calculate their returns and check the cash flows under different scenarios.
 The simple calculation above ignores:

-Compounding (over time all items except the interest rate will grow) adding to the return
+Compounding: Over time, all items, except the interest rate, will grow, adding to the return.

-Interest rate risk (after the end of the fixed interest rate period, interest rates will change.
+Interest rate risk: After the end of the fixed interest rate period, interest rates will change.

-Leverage (the return on the money you actually put in is higher)
+Leverage: The return on the money you actually put in is higher.